Kansas Data Science Consortium (KDSC)

 The Kansas Data Science Consortium is a collaborative group representing colleges and universities across Kansas.
 The KDSC seeks to engage students in real-world data analysis, expanding access to data science education, and building Kansas's capacity for innovation and reasoning.

 Our program is funded through NSF EPSCoR Kansas, and housed at the University of Kansas, with Kansas State University and Wichita State University as our additional primary consortium members.
-These three universities have already started to incorporate KDSC projects and programs.
-Development is underway at Baker University, Butler Community College, Johnson County Community College, and Donnelly College.
-Faculty from each of these schools are working to improving data science curriculum, enhancing existing ongoing classes, and even adding new classes.
+Secondary consortium members include Baker University, Butler Community College, Johnson County Community College, and Donnelly College.
+Faculty from each of these schools are working to improve data science curriculum, enhance existing ongoing classes, and build new classes.
 The KDSC is made possible by the dedication and enthusiasm of our faculty and staff members.

 Our Initiatives